-Snowdonia National Park, famous for the highest mountain in Wales, Snowdon, offers world class mountain biking.
-Here, you will find some of the most technical riding in Wales due to the mountainous terrain, but also some excellent cross country trails with fun, rocky descents through open moorlands, hills and forests.
-In the north, Conwy area offers beautiful seascapes and rolling hills, whilst to the east around Capel Curig, there are rocky, and technical sections of trails.
-Coed y Brenin, the original trail centre, sits at the southern end of Snowdonia along with Cadair Idris, which is another famous mountain peak and popular with hikers and bikers alike.
+Snowdonia National Park, famous for the highest mountain in Wales, Snowdon, offers big mountain adventures along with excellent cross country riding.
+In the north, the Conwy area offers beautiful seascapes and rolling hills, whilst to the east around Capel Curig, there are loose technical rocky trails.
+Coed y Brenin, the original trail centre, sits at the southern end of Snowdonia along with Cadair Idris, which is another famous mountain peak with unbeatable views.

-Situated in the north-east of Wales, just inside the border, is a chain of undulating hills that form an Area Of Natural Beauty running from Prestatyn Hillside in the north, to Nant y Garth pass in the south.
+The Clywdians are a chain of undulating hills that form an Area of Outstanding Natural Beauty (AONB) running from the Prestatyn Hillside in the north, to the Nant y Garth pass in the south.
 Heatherclad hillsides and rolling farmland, littered with flowing trails, long-fast descents, offer a real mix of riding with spectacular views.
-Generally, there is nothing too technical, which makes this a really nice area for the novice rider, but you can certainly find fun rocky descents along the way if you want more of a challenge.
+This makes this a really nice area for the novice rider, but you can certainly find fun rocky descents along the way if you want more of a challenge.

-Just when you thought you were spoilt for choice with Snowdonia and Mid-Wales and we go and throw in the glacial valleys of the Brecon Beacons and the Black Mountains in South Wales.
-This national park often gets overlooked by the trail centres of Afan, Cwmcarn, Brechfa and Bike Park Wales that festoon the M4.
-However, ‘The Gap’ ride topping out at 600m between Pen-y-Fan and Fan-y-Big is the headline act amongst plenty of classic mountain biking routes on the Beacons.
-Read all about this vintage UK MTB adventure on our blog.
+Just when you thought you were spoilt for choice with Snowdonia and Mid-Wales and we go and throw in the glacial valleys of the Brecon Beacons and the Black Mountains of the South into the mix.
+This national park is often overlooked by the trail centres of Afan, Cwmcarn, Brechfa and Bike Park Wales.
+However, ‘The Gap’ ride topping out at 600m between Cribyn and Fan-y-Big is the headline act amongst plenty of classic mountain biking routes on the Beacons.
+Read all about this UK classic on our blog.

 What about Mid-Wales?
 We have that covered as well.
 The remote and stunning Doethie Valley along with the bucket-list ticking journey across the oldest mountain range in Europe on the epic ‘Trans-Cambrian Way’ and not forgetting the impressive Victorian reservoirs and dams of the Elan Valley.
 All this is a must for any mountain biker.
 Wales really has it all!